mtchynkstff/edtech-engagement-pipeline/README.md

 - ✅ dbt tests (passing with a documented warning on null `lp_id`)
 - ✅ Exploratory analysis notebook (`01_engagement_eda.ipynb`)
 - ✅ Visual insights into engagement trends and product usage
 - ✅ Version-controlled, reproducible pipeline on GitHub
+- ✅ Added second analysis notebook: Product-Level Engagement Analysis
+- ✅ Visualizations of top products and volatility
+- ✅ Framework for future enrichment using product metadata

 ---

 # 🛣️ Roadmap

-### 📘 02 – Product-Level Analysis

-- Deeper analysis of product categories and vendors
-- Volatility and seasonality of engagement by product

 ### 📘 03 – District Segmentation

 - Cluster districts by engagement patterns, access, and tool usage
 - Identify district archetypes (e.g., high-engagement, low-access, highly volatile)

+### 📘 04 – Product Metadata Integration (dbt updates)

+- Expose `lp_id` and product attributes in `stg_products` and join them cleanly to the fact table.

-### 📊 04 – Dashboard
+### 📊 05 – Dashboard

 - Build an interactive dashboard (Looker Studio / Tableau) using the dbt marts
 - Visualize trends, top tools, and district comparisons for non-technical stakeholders

-### 📚 05 – dbt Docs Site
+### 📚 06 – dbt Docs Site

 - Generate dbt documentation for schema and lineage
 - Provide a browsable catalog of models, sources, and tests